 Welcome to the 36th America's Cup presented by Prada, where for the first time since 2003 New Zealand hosts this prestigious event as the Defender.
 This is a privileged position to be in and it has taken a fantastic effort by many people to get us to this point.

 It's my pleasure to present the Official Corporate Hospitality packages brought to you by Experience Group.
 They have developed and designed a number of exclusive ‘experiences' to ensure you get up close to the racing and see the 36th America's Cup Match in a style and fashion that not only showcases the best in corporate hospitality, but also showcases the best that Auckland and New Zealand has to offer.

 The America's Cup is an international event where the best of the best go head to head in New Zealand waters.
 It sits alongside the likes of Rugby World Cup, Cricket World Cup, British & Irish Lions and FIFA World Cup as truly global events.

 I would encourage you to explore the corporate hospitality package options with Experience Group and get in quick to secure your spot on the water!

-Guests will arrive at 12pm for a sumptuous luncheon.
+Most guests will arrive at 12pm for a sumptuous luncheon.
 While they are being wined and dined they will be entertained by an MC and special guest speakers with the expertise and knowledge to inform and entertain our guests.
-At approximately 1.30pm guests will be asked to begin the boarding of their charter boat(s) and departing to a restricted area of the race course, where only flagged vessels will be permitted.
+At approximately 1.30pm guests will be asked to begin the boarding of their charter boat(s) and departing to a restricted area of the racecourse, where only flagged vessels will be permitted.
 Racing is due to begin at 4pm and two races will take place.
 At approximately 6pm, the conclusion of the day's racing, the charter boats will begin leaving and drop guests back at the hospitality marquee.
 Hospitality will continue, and will conclude at approximately 9pm.